ethanthoma/personal-website/posts/abusing_use.md

 }
 ```

 et voilà.
-You can we still get the niceness of using `use` with `result.try` but
+You can we still get the niceness of using `use` with `result.map` but
 instead of the function returning that, we unwrap it with our `apply_with`,
 turning our `Result` into a `Response`.
-Admittedly, it is confusing when code
+Admittedly, the order in which the code
-runs. `use` tends wraps types as we go _down_ the function while our
+runs is.
+The `use` syntax tends to wraps types as we go _down_ the function but
-`apply_with` does the opposite, it unwraps as we go _up_.
-This can easily
+our `apply_with` does the opposite; it unwraps as we go _up_.
+You can
-confuse people if we mix-and-match a whole lot of these.
+mix-and-match a whole lot of these to cause maximal psychic damage to gleam
+noobies.

 ## Professional Abuser